-“So far, a foreign citizen has been identified as a suspect, who has already committed acts of a similar nature in other places and who, in the meantime, has been absent from the country", said the PSP in a statement.
+"So far, a foreign citizen has been identified as a suspect, who has already committed acts of the same similar nature in other places and who, in the meantime, has been absent from the national territory", said the PSP in a statement.

 The investigation into the act of vandalism against the Padrão dos Descobrimentos (Monument of Discoveries) is being investigated by the PJ, who received a report of the occurrence on the morning of 9 August and proceeded with the “necessary investigative and expert steps through the Directorate of Lisbon and Vale do Tejo and the Laboratory of the Scientific Police, for the collection of evidence and for the discovery of the authorship of the illicit act”.

 According to the PJ, "the investigation continues with the adoption of procedural measures appropriate to the situation."